Svarii/eveSI/README.md

 ![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)<HR>
 ![PHP](https://img.shields.io/badge/PHP-777BB4?style=for-the-badge&logo=php&logoColor=white)

 Do NOT, I repeat do NOT use this code.
-This is nowhere near done.
+This is nowhere near done.<br/>
 This is what you're looking for:
 [eseye](https://github.com/eveseat/eseye)